 The content of these meetings will differ depending on the mentee's interests.
 For example, a mentor pair with a focus on photography might meet and discuss portfolios one month, but then the next month they might do something more practical like a photo-shoot.
 A pair focused on journalism might review their writing in one session, but visit a newspaper office in the next.
 Mentors often offer additional assistance during UCAS application season.

-We provide mentee handbooks at the beginning of the year which helps guide young people through mentoring, from scheduling meetings and communicating with their mentor to setting goals.
-Our regional mentoring officers provide support to mentor pairs throughout their mentoring year.
+We provide mentee handbooks at the beginning of the year which helps guide them through mentoring, from scheduling meetings and communicating with their mentor to setting goals.

 Post-Mentoring